 Rabbi Zev's Sonnenstein Reflects

-year of challenges, of the pandemic, of quarantining, of being ‘alone’, I better understand the meaning that was originally behind it in Lamentations 5:21.
+After the past years of challenges, of the pandemic, of quarantining, of being ‘alone”, I better understand the meaning that was originally behind it in Lamentations 5:21.
 It was a call for communal restoration and renewal after the destruction of the Jewish nation by the Babylonians.
 It was words of hope and inspiration.
 Today we use those words to bring us closer to God and God’s wisdom affiliated with Torah.
 Whatever way we choose to look at it, its positive message of hope is clear.

-May we look back at his past year and rather than see the challenges that crossed our path as a negative...we see the blessings that they led to.
+May we look back at his past period and rather than see the challenges that crossed our path as a negative...we see the blessings that they led to.